anlaigg/replicate_sequential_rec/README.md

 python run_introduction_experiment.py
 ```

-Result save at `.output/introduction/All_result.txt`, and the training log save at  `.output/introduction/.*`
+Result save at `./output/introduction/All_result.txt`, and the training log save at  `./output/introduction/.*`

 ### Experiment table result.
 ![Table2](table2.jpg)

-We provide a convenient way to reproduce the experimental results in the table below:
+We provide a convenient way to reproduce the experimental results in the table:

 ```python
 sh table2_results.sh
 ```

-Result will save at `output/` folder, and we our training log already save at `our_output/` folder.
+Result will save at `output/` folder, and our training log already save at `our_output/` folder.

 # Replicating Results of Enhanced Loss Function on [Aprec repo](https://github.com/asash/bert4rec_repro).